 The continuation application had sought to claim design elements that were on the top and side of the bottle design that the original patent had claimed.
 To differentiate which section was used for the continuation patent, Owens had used a broken line to bisect the top section.

 The examiner rejected this, saying that that the new surface was entirely new and constituted new matter.
 They also claimed that there was no evidence of that structure in the original patent application.

 Owens claimed that he was only creating a new boundary and that the wrong description was applied to the case.
 In agreeing with the rejection, the court stated in its opinion that the granting of a patent on a previously claimed design does not proceed to subdivide the previously claimed design into subsequent continuation applications when the applicant pleases.

 Because of the Owens ruling, inventors or designers should include and identify which portion of the design should be initially claimed, as well as portions of the design that may be claimed later in a continuing patent on the initial patent form.

 Not providing the proper support initially may prevent later modification to the design claim by adding a line in the drawing that was previously unidentified.
 It is also good practice to make sure that the initial application will provide for meaningful protection of the design through the patent.
 Making this identification will remove the need to claim unsupported boundary lines in a continuing design patent application.

 If you need help with design patent continuation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.